NatronGitHub/Natron/INSTALL_OSX.md

     -x11 +no_x11 +bash_completion +no_gnome +quartz

-If compiling on Mac OS X 10.6 with Xcode 4, you should also revert to the default compilers list of Xcode 3.2.6 (MacPort's `/opt/local/libexec/macports/lib/port1.0/portconfigure.tcl` sets it to a different value for an unknown reason, resulting in llvm-gcc-4.2 being used to compile everything in MacPorts).
+If compiling on Mac OS X 10.6 with Xcode 4 (using GCC 4.2.1 and libstdc++), you should also revert to the default compilers list of Xcode 3.2.6 (MacPort's `/opt/local/libexec/macports/lib/port1.0/portconfigure.tcl` sets it to a different value for an unknown reason, resulting in llvm-gcc-4.2 being used to compile everything in MacPorts).
 Add the following line to `/opt/local/etc/macports/macports.conf`:

     default_compilers gcc-4.2 clang llvm-gcc-4.2 macports-clang-3.4 macports-clang-3.3 macports-llvm-gcc-4.2 apple-gcc-4.2 gcc-4.0

+Now, if you want to use turbojpeg instead of jpeg:
+    sudo port -f uninstall jpeg
+    sudo port -v install libjpeg-turbo

 And finally install the required packages:

-    sudo port install qt4-mac boost cairo expat gsed sudo port install py27-pyside py27-sphinx
-    sudo ln -s python2.7-config /opt/local/bin/python2-config
+    sudo port -v install qt4-mac boost cairo expat gsed py27-pyside py27-sphinx sudo ln -s python2.7-config /opt/local/bin/python2-config

 Create the file /opt/local/lib/pkgconfig/glu.pc containing GLU